THE KELLERMAN FOUNDATION’S MISSION:Heritage.

 The Kellerman Foundation for Historic Preservation, founded by Drs.
 Bert and Mary Ann Kellerman, exists to encourage and support historic preservation in southeast Missouri and southern Illinois.
 We do this while connecting the community to its architectural, historical and cultural legacy.

-THE KELLERMAN FOUNDATION Our Exhibits
+THE KELLERMAN MUSEUM Our Exhibits

 KELLERMAN FOUNDATION PRESENTSThe U.S. Grant Bicentennial Exhibit